Public Interest Loan Repayment Assistance Program I (PILRAP-I) - For Graduates from the Class of 2007 and Before

 Loan Disbursement Formula

-In calculating the loan amount under this program, the committee will assume that all student loans have been consolidated and are repaid at a 5% interest rate over 20 years.
-Graduates are not required to consolidate their loans, but this is the formula the committee will use in calculating its disbursements.
+In calculating the loan amount under this program, the Financial Aid Office will assume that all student loans have been consolidated and are repaid at a 5% interest rate over 20 years.
+Graduates are not required to consolidate their loans, but this is the formula the Financial Aid Office will use in calculating its disbursements.

 A. Factors In Calculating Disbursements.